autoexecbat-ctf/write-ups/defconctf2024quals/hikarrro/README.md

 He mentioned it is a rare scenario for the board with these pieces.
 It is not an easy task for white to checkmate.

-The code is too messy right now so I am not putting it here yet.
-I did upload the pretty formatted version of the minified `play_min.py` as `play.py`.
+The code is too messy but I don't have the intention to clean it.
+I did upload some scripts:
+1. `play.py`: the pretty formatted version of the minified `play_min.py`.
+2. `find_necessary_hard_AI.py`: which is to get from remote how the hard AI should react at non-typical scenarios, by using DFS to roll back that scenario to one of the possible opening moves.
+3. `play_demo_brute.py`: the actual solve script after knowing how the hard AI moves under some scenarios.

 ## AI principle
 There are the files `xy_python.bin` listing out how AI moves when it is one of the 10817184 scenarios.
 I call it `Easy AI`.
 It doesn't cover all scenarios.
 So there is the complicated ELF `thinkingharder` which decides how AI plays when it's not what `Easy AI` can handle.
 I call this `Hard AI`.
 It's so difficult to reverse it, to make it worse, I couldn't run it locally.
 Therefore, I decided to connect to remote to get the result when needed.